Encyclopædia Britannica: Optical disc, online, and mobile versions

 The Britannica Ultimate Reference Suite 2012 DVD contains over 100,000 articles.
 This includes regular Britannica articles, as well as others drawn from the Britannica Student Encyclopædia, and the Britannica Elementary Encyclopædia.
 The package includes a range of supplementary content including maps, videos, sound clips, animations and web links.
 It also offers study tools and dictionary and thesaurus entries from Merriam-Webster.

 Britannica Online is a website with more than 120,000 articles and is updated regularly.
 It has daily features, updates and links to news reports from The New York Times and the BBC.
 As of 2009, roughly 60% of Encyclopædia Britannica's revenue came from online operations, of which around 15% came from subscriptions to the consumer version of the websites.
 As of 2006, subscriptions were available on a yearly, monthly or weekly basis.
 Special subscription plans are offered to schools, colleges and libraries; such institutional subscribers constitute an important part of Britannica's business.
 Beginning in early 2007, the Britannica made articles freely available if they are hyperlinked from an external site.
 Non-subscribers are served pop-ups and advertising.

 On 20 February 2007, Encyclopædia Britannica, Inc. announced that it was working with mobile phone search company AskMeNow to launch a mobile encyclopaedia.
-Users will be able to send a question via text message, and AskMeNow will search Britannica's 28,000-article concise encyclopaedia to return an answer to the query.
-Daily topical features sent directly to users' mobile phones are also planned.
+Users would be able to send a question via text message, and AskMeNow would search Britannica's 28,000-article concise encyclopaedia to return an answer to the query.
+Daily topical features sent directly to users' mobile phones were also planned.

 On 3 June 2008, an initiative to facilitate collaboration between online expert and amateur scholarly contributors for Britannica's online content (in the spirit of a wiki), with editorial oversight from Britannica staff, was announced.
-Approved contributions would be credited, though contributing automatically grants Encyclopædia Britannica, Inc. perpetual, irrevocable license to those contributions.
+Approved contributions would be credited, though contributing automatically grants Encyclopædia Britannica, Inc. perpetual, irrevocable licence to those contributions.